 But this is not a script-driven film.
 Except for the first ten minutes, it is mostly visual, with stunning cinematography.
 But the beautiful images seem random and lack synthesis.

-The film had equally-strange echoes in real life: Mark Frechette later robbed a bank (for political reasons, he claimed) and died mysteriously in prison in 1975 at the age of 27, and co-star Daria Halprin was Frechette’s off-screen girlfriend for a short time when they lived together in a Boston commune.
+The film had equally strange echoes in real life: Mark Frechette later robbed a bank (for political reasons, he claimed) and died mysteriously in prison in 1975 at the age of 27, and co-star Daria Halprin was Frechette’s off-screen girlfriend for a short time when they lived together in a Boston commune.
 Halprin was also briefly married to Dennis Hopper.

 ‘Zabriskie Point’ is a rainbow-coloured spot in Death Valley, where layers of multi-hued sediment in the jagged crests of rock create the impression of a sand picture given three dimensions.